 Blog about what you love

 Picking a specialty is important.
-To get quality opportunities and to have a significant impact, you can’t be a Renaissance person.
-You may be an expert on everything, but it’s too confusing to your followers if you try to be too much.
+To get quality gigs and have a real impact, you can’t be a Renaissance blogger.
+You may know everything, but it’s too confusing to your followers if you try to be extra.

-Find a topic you love or, at least, like.
-Finding a topic you at least like is important because you’ll be writing, blogging and speaking a lot about your topic.
-To gain a following and be considered an expert on your topic, you’ll write about it for several years . . . and it’ll take several years.
-RuPaul wasn’t invented in a day.
+Find a topic you love.
+Finding a topic you love is important, you’ll be writing, blogging and speaking about it a lot.
+To gain a following and be known as an expert, you’ll write about it for years . . . and it’ll take years.

 - Could I write about that regularly, consistently and continually?
-YES!
+Yes!

 - Do they need my help?
 Duh!